Godzilla (1954 film): Special effects

 Tsuburaya originally wanted to use stop motion for the film's special effects but realized that it would have taken seven years to complete based on the current staff and infrastructure at Toho.
-Settling on suitmation and miniature effects, Tsuburaya and his crew scouted the locations that Godzilla was to destroy and were nearly arrested after a security guard overheard their plans for destruction but were released after they showed police their Toho business cards.
-Kintaro Makino, the chief of miniature construction, was given blueprints by Akira Watanabe for the miniatures and assigned 30 to 40 workers from the carpentry department to build them, which took a month to build the scaled down version of Ginza.
-Most of the miniatures were built at 1:25 scale, but the Diet Building was scaled down to a 1:33 scale to look smaller than Godzilla.
+Settling on suitmation and miniature effects, Tsuburaya and his crew scouted the locations that Godzilla was to destroy and was nearly arrested after a security guard overheard their plans for destruction but were released after they showed the police their Toho business cards.
+Kintaro Makino, the chief of miniature construction, was given blueprints by Akira Watanabe for the miniatures and assigned 30 to 40 workers from the carpentry department to build them, which took a month to build the scaled-down version of Ginza.
+Most of the miniatures were built at a 1:25 scale, but the Diet Building was scaled down to a 1:33 scale to look smaller than Godzilla.
 It proved to be too expensive to use stop-motion extensively throughout the picture, but the final film included a stop-motion scene of Godzilla's tail destroying the Nichigeki Theater Building.

-The buildings' framework were made of thin wooden boards reinforced with a mixture of plaster and white chalk.
+The buildings' framework was made of thin wooden boards reinforced with a mixture of plaster and white chalk.
 Explosives were installed inside miniatures that were to be destroyed by Godzilla's atomic breath.
 Some were sprayed with gasoline to make them burn more easily; others included small cracks so they could crumble easily.
 Optical animation techniques were used for Godzilla's glowing dorsal fins by having hundreds of cells, which were drawn frame by frame.
 Haruo Nakajima perspired inside the suit so much that the Yagi brothers had to dry out the cotton lining every morning and sometimes reline the interior of the suit and repair damages.

 The typhoon waves were created by stagehands who overturned barrels of water into a water tank where the miniature Odo Island shoreline was built.
 Multiple composition shots were used for the Odo Island scenes.
 Most of the Odo Island scenes were filmed near rice fields.
 Toho hired en masse part-time employees to work on the film's optical effects.
 Half of the 400 hired staff were mostly part-timers with little to no experience.
 An early version of Godzilla's full reveal was filmed that featured Godzilla, via hand-operated puppet, devouring a cow.
 Sadamasa Arikawa thought the scene was too gruesome and convinced Tsuburaya to refilm it.
-Optical effects were utilized for Godzilla's footprints on the beach by painting them onto glass and inserting it onto an area of the live-action footage.
+Optical effects were utilized for Godzilla's footprints on the beach by painting them onto glass and inserting them into an area of the live-action footage.
 Special effects photography lasted for 71 days.